peterszerzo/psz-cms/db/projects/show/atlas.md

 ## August 2015

 All Marionette modules move over to React.
-We learn an important lesson: React encourages more encapsulation, better defined data flow direction and simpler to follow messaging patterns than Marionette's modules.
-The plan becomes to use Marionette more sparingly, but not eliminate it completely.
+We learn an important lesson: React encourages more encapsulation, crystal-clear data flow and simpler messaging patterns than Marionette's modules.
+This is not to say the same is not possible in Marionette, it's just more tempting to take shortcuts that introduce wild couplings, shortcuts of which we discovered a few.
+The plan becomes to use Marionette more sparingly and only as a global messaging system.

-Taking a step back, we learn another important lesson: updating technologies does wonders to code quality.
+There is another lesson another step further back: updating technologies - especially to the ones we like - does wonders to code quality.
 Feeling motivated to keep doing that as frequently as possible.